gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-1.markdown

 <script src="https://gist.github.com/772975.js"> </script>

-That makes the unit test that we wrote pass, but the integration test is still failing, so we need to delegate to the controler to set it's content:
+That makes the unit test that we wrote pass, but the integration test is still failing, so we need to delegate to the controller to set it's content:

 <script src="https://gist.github.com/772982.js"> </script>